Daydreamer20/LIKHA/SUPABASE-SETUP.md

 1. A Supabase account (sign up at [supabase.com](https://supabase.com) if you don't have one)
 2. The APK files you want to upload
-3. Node.js installed on your computer
+3. Node.js version 14.16.0 or later installed on your computer
+4. The @supabase/supabase-js package (install with `npm install @supabase/supabase-js`)

 ## Step 1: Set Up Your Supabase Project